The carnivore diet consists entirely of meat and animal products, excluding all other foods.

 Also, those who are more sensitive to the cholesterol in foods, or cholesterol hyper-responders, should be cautious about consuming so many high-cholesterol foods (

-Furthermore, certain populations with special nutrient needs would likely not meet them on the Carnivore Diet.
-This includes children and pregnant or lactating women.
+Furthermore, certain populations with special nutrient needs would likely not meet them on the carnivore diet.
+This includes children and people who are pregnant or lactating.

-Lastly, those who have anxiety about food or struggle with restrictive eating should not try this diet.
+Lastly, those who have anxiety about food or a history of disordered eating should not try this diet.